Fortum Spring Deploys HiveMQ to Grow the Biggest Virtual Battery in the Nordics

 In most cases, devices are required to send one or more measurements on a per-second basis.
 HiveMQ fulfills several important requirements at Fortum Spring:

 - Advanced clustering capabilities for low latency and high availability

 - Quality of Service levels for guaranteed message delivery

 - Open extension framework for easy integration of additional features

 - Secure transport with TLS to ensure privacy and data integrity

 Beyond communication with their gateway devices, HiveMQ blends seamlessly with Fortum Spring’s microservice architecture.
 When the message is at the broker, a consumer microservice takes all the measurements and stores them to a Cassandra NoSQL database.
 From there, other services can interact with the data as desired and then use HiveMQ to push selected data back to the devices.
 The HiveMQ broker interacts efficiently with all the services.

 “We expect to have more than 10,000 households connected to our Virtual Battery in the near future.
 In this quickly evolving marketplace, it’s important to have experienced and professional partners.
-With HiveMQ we have found the messaging platform and the knowledgeable support that we need as we build a smarter, cleaner, and more responsive energy system.” - Juhani Rantaniemi.
+With HiveMQ we have found the messaging platform and the knowledgeable support that we need as we build a smarter, cleaner, and more responsive energy system.” says Juhani Rantaniemi.